 Windows and doors

 Original windows and doors are a key part of the character and interest of older buildings, and should be retained where possible.
 Draught-proofing is one of the cheapest and least intrusive methods of cutting down on heat lost through windows and doors, and the costs can be quickly recovered by the energy savings.

-Wiper seals can be effective at keeping out draughts, especially along the base of doors, even if there is some warping.
-Compression seals are particularly well suited to external doors as the initial 3mm of the draught-stripping allows for seasonal movement of the door.
+Wiper seals (the brush type) draught excluders can be effective, especially along the base of doors, even if there is some warping.
+Compression seals are particularly well suited to external doors as the initial 3 millimetres of the draught-stripping allows for seasonal movement of the door.

 Another very effective form of draught prevention is secondary glazing.
 This lets you keep your historic windows in place while improving their overall efficiency.
 If well designed, secondary glazing can be discreet and reversible.